Self-Guided Meditation / Intention

 Navigating Substance Use, Treatment, and Pregnancy

-Melinda Ramage, Tammy Cody, and Becca Rose
+Melinda Ramage, Tammy Cody, Becca Rose, and Anna Stein (Moderator)

 Although treatment for opioid use disorder (OUD) during pregnancy is known to improve maternal and neonatal health outcomes, only a third of pregnant women with OUD receive medications for opioid use disorder (MOUD), the standard of care.
 One of the biggest barriers to both MOUD and prenatal care for people who use drugs is the stigma and discrimination they experience within the healthcare system.
 These barriers to care not only can negatively impact the health of the parent and the child, but can increase the risk of an overdose.
 During this session, participants will hear from experts at a comprehensive perinatal substance use treatment program in Western North Carolina, as well as harm reductionists and people with their own experiences navigating drug use, treatment, and pregnancy.